COLT: Enhancing Video Large Language Models with Continual Tool Usage: Introduction

-To alleviate this, agent-based methods \cite{gao2023assistgpt,qin2023toolllm,yang2024doraemongpt,fan2024videoagent,wang2024videoagent} are introduced to advocate the tool-use capabilities of LLMs.
-As shown in Figure \ref{fig:teaserMotivate} (a), they mostly bootstrap closed-source LLMs \cite{achiam2023gpt,brown2020language} to decompose the user instructions into more manageable sub-tasks and incorporate external tools to assist.
-These training-free methods require delicately designed prompts and lengthy context windows for instructions \cite{liu2023llava}.
-Instead, recent attempts \cite{liu2023llava,qin2023toolllm} explore developing tool-specific instruction tuning data and elicit the tool-use capabilities of open-source LLMs (\cf Figure \ref{fig:teaserMotivate} (b)).
+To alleviate this, agent-based methods such as AssistGPT~\citep{gao2023assistgpt}, ToolLLM~\citep{qin2023toolllm}, DoraemonGPT~\citep{yang2024doraemongpt}, VideoAgent~\citep{fan2024videoagent}, and VideoAgent-2~\citep{wang2024videoagent} are introduced to advocate the tool-use capabilities of LLMs.
+More recently, VITAL~\citep{zhang2025thinkingvideosmultimodaltoolaugmented} explores reinforcing tool-augmented video reasoning via multimodal reinforcement learning on long videos.
+As shown in Figure~\ref{fig:teaserMotivate}~(a), they mostly bootstrap closed-source LLMs~\citep{achiam2023gpt,brown2020language} to decompose the user instructions into more manageable sub-tasks and incorporate external tools to assist.
+These training-free methods require delicately designed prompts and lengthy context windows for instructions~\citep{liu2023llava}.
+Instead, recent attempts like LLaVA-plus~\citep{liu2023llava} and ToolLLM~\citep{qin2023toolllm} explore developing tool-specific instruction tuning data and elicit the tool-use capabilities of open-source LLMs (\cf Figure~\ref{fig:teaserMotivate}~(b)).
 However, these methods typically assume a pre-set repository containing fixed tools, which is difficult to generalize into the real-world scenario where tool data arrives in a never-ending stream.
-In such case, the conventional sequential training, \ie, training on new data with the pre-trained weights on the previous tool data as initialization, leads to significant catastrophic forgetting. of prior tool-usage knowledge.
-For example in Figure \ref{fig:teaserMotivate} (d), the tool-call accuracy of sequential training rapidly decreases as the number of tools learned increases.
+In such cases, the conventional sequential training, \ie, training on new data with the pre-trained weights on the previous tool data as initialization, leads to significant catastrophic forgetting of prior tool-usage knowledge.
+For example in Figure~\ref{fig:teaserMotivate}~(d), the tool-call accuracy of sequential training rapidly decreases as the number of tools learned increases.
 In this paper, we propose to enhance open-source video LLMs with \textbf{C}\textbf{O}ntinua\textbf{L} \textbf{T}ool usage (dubbed as \textbf{COLT}).
-By ``continual", we mean that video LLMs possess the inherent capacity to learn and automatically activate tool functionality in a successive tool-stream format.
+By ``continual'', we mean that video LLMs possess the inherent capacity to learn and automatically activate tool functionality in a successive tool-stream format.
 To achieve this, two critical issues arise: 1) \emph{how to build} a tool-specific memory to mitigate catastrophic forgetting of past knowledge?
 One intuitive idea is to store a few past tool data and replay them with the new tool data for continual training.
-However, the requisite memory expands proportionally with the increase in the number of tools and previous data may be unavailable due to privacy constraints.
+However, the requisite memory expands proportionally with the increase in the number of tools, and previous data may be unavailable due to privacy constraints.
 Instead, we set up a \emph{tool codebook} consisting of learnable prompts to store tool-specific information in a more concise manner; 2) \emph{how to exploit} relevant tools based on input user instructions?
 For tool activation, we compute the cosine similarity between the embedded user instructions and each prompt within the tool codebook.
-The highest-response prompts are then selected to ``instruct" the model to invoke appropriate tools.
+The highest-response prompts are then selected to ``instruct'' the model to invoke appropriate tools.